 One of my targets in my Poundland Challenge of getting cameras for a quid or less was to get a SLR body.
 I knew this was still likely and I’d come close with a Mamiya camera with a non interchangeable lens (some sneaked in at last minute with a £1.20 bid.
 I’d also passed on a Nikon F55 (already own) and a Praktica BM series body that went for 99p.
-Still I was bit surprised when this 1996 Pentax prosumer AF camera arrived (which is known as the ZX-5 in the US)
+Still I was bit surprised when the MZ-5 (ZX-5 in US), a 1996 Pentax prosumer AF SLR arrived for just 99p.

 The reason was probably the untested sold as parts or spares status.
 Unlike 2015 Nikon F55 which arrived in quite good condition, this clearly had a much harder life.
 It also had not been stored well given the ominous corrosion on the metal body screws & strap lugs.
 The Data back battery was still in and starting to leak and more worrying there was a film loaded.
 There was also no body cap.